vserova/book/pages/ch_core.md

 For example:

--   To log diagnostic messages from source files located in `src/corelib` with error codes from 101 to 106 and any subcode, use the following filter: “`/corelib (101-106.)`”.
+-   To log diagnostic messages from source files located in `src/corelib` with error codes from 101 to 106 and any subcode, use the following filter: â`/corelib (101-106.)`â.

--   To exclude log messages from sources in `src/serial` and `src/dbapi`, use this filter: “`!/serial !/dbapi`”.
+-   To exclude log messages from sources in `src/serial` and `src/dbapi`, use this filter: â`!/serial !/dbapi`â.

--   To log messages from sources in `src/serial` excluding those with error code 802 and subcodes 4 and 10 through 12, and to exclude messages from sources in `src/dbapi/driver`, use the following filter: “`/serial !(802.4,10-12) !/dbapi/driver`”.
+-   To log messages from sources in `src/serial` excluding those with error code 802 and subcodes 4 and 10 through 12, and to exclude messages from sources in `src/dbapi/driver`, use the following filter: â`/serial !(802.4,10-12) !/dbapi/driver`â.

 <a name="ch-core.Log-File-Format"></a>

 ### Log File Format

 The format of the log file can be customized.
-One of the most basic choices is between the "[old post format](#ch-core.The-Old-Post-Format)" and the "[new post format](#ch-core.The-New-Post-Format)".
+One of the most basic choices is between the "[old post format](ch_core.html#ch_core.The_Old_Post_Format)" and the "[new post format](ch_core.html#ch_core.The_New_Post_Format)".
 The old format essentially posts arbitrary strings whereas the new format adds many standard fields, and structures the messages so they can be automatically indexed for rapid searching and/or error statistics.

 The old format is used by default.
 To use the new format: